-Note: You can adjust the email and in-app notifications under Profile Settings for your account.
+Note: You can adjust your account's email and in-app notifications under Profile Settings.

 How can I test the automation?

-For the test to be performed, you can generate a new draft from the template you used in the first step of the automation setup and if needed, fill in any of the editable fields or body text.
+- For the test to be performed, you can generate a new draft from the template you used in the first step of the automation setup and, if needed, fill in any of the data fields or body text.

 How can I fix a failed automation?

-In this view, you can identify the reason for the failure by expanding the failure to run details.
-You can then use the information found here to make the needed changes.
+- In this view, you can identify the reason for the failure by expanding the inability to run details.
+You can then use the information found here to make the necessary changes.

-In the case above, we need to go back to the "Employment contract" template used in the first automation step and change the editable field used to fetch one of the collaborators to an email address.
+- In the case above, we need to return to the "Employment contract" template used in the first automation step and change the data field used to fetch one of the collaborators to an email address.

-Each collaborator is identified by email address, the value of the used in the automation setup editable field must therefore be matched.
+Each collaborator is identified by email address, and the value used in the automation setup data field must be matched.

 How can I check the automation runs successfully?

-Now that you have tested the automation workflow, you are ready to start using it to save time, reduce errors and scale your business by automatically sharing a new draft with the relevant parties.
+- Now that you have tested the automation workflow, you can use it to save time, reduce errors and scale your business by automatically sharing a new draft with the relevant parties.